cwenwen/frontend-demo/README.md

 ### Development Details

 - **ESLint & Prettier**:
-  - Configured with the Tailwind CSS plugin for **automatic class sorting**.
+  - Configured with the Tailwind CSS plugin for automatic class sorting.
 - **Deployment**:
-  - **Hosted on GitHub Pages** to showcase the result.
+  - Hosted on GitHub Pages to showcase the result.

 ### Challenges Faced

 - **Navigation bar layout issue**:
-  - The rightmost nav item’s **right margin disappeared** unexpectedly.
+  - The rightmost nav item’s right margin disappeared unexpectedly.
   - Temporarily marked with a `FIXME:` comment to focus on overall layout first.
 - **Dashed underline activation for nav items**:
   - Set `threshold: 0.6`, so the underline appears once 60% of the section is visible in the viewport.
-  - **Issue with the "Our Brands" section** – Since this section is very long, it never fully triggers the condition, requiring further adjustments.
+  - Issue with the “Our Brands” section – Since this section is very long, it never fully triggers the condition, requiring further adjustments.
 - **Customizing the file upload input**:
   - Currently using the default file input, which needs to be customized to match the design.
   - Use a visually hidden `<input type="file">` and replace it with a custom-styled button.